s2t2/openai-embeddings-2023/README.md

 ## Setup

+Create and/or activate virtual environment:

 ```sh
 conda create -n openai-env python=3.10
 conda activate openai-env
 ```

+Install package dependencies:

 ```sh
 pip install -r requirements.txt
 ```

+Obtain a copy of the "botometer_sample_openai_tweet_embeddings_20230704.csv.gz" CSV file, and store it in the "data/text-embedding-ada-002" directory in this repo.
+This file is ignored from version control.

 ## Usage

 ### Dataset Loading

+Demonstrate ability to load the dataset:

 ```sh
 python -m app.dataset